 Speaking of Lowell’s mill girls, the Patrick J. Mogan Cultural Center features the Mill Girls and Immigrants Exhibit.
 Thanks to Lowell’s many factories, there was a great need for workers, so to attract and meet the basic needs of a varied workforce, the textile factories built low-cost communal living spaces that became known as boardinghouses.
 By the mid-1830s these three-and-a-half-story brick rowhouses generally housed 20 to 40 people and contained a kitchen, a dining room and parlor, a keeper’s quarters, and up to ten bedrooms.

-The Mogan Cultural Center has restored the 1850s boardinghouse’s kitchen, dining room, and bedrooms, allowing you to take a self-guided tour through the daily life of a mill girl.
+The Morgan Cultural Center has restored the 1850s boardinghouse’s kitchen, dining room, and bedrooms, allowing you to take a self-guided tour through the daily life of a mill girl.
 The experiences of 19th-century women workers are brought to life through an audio program, listening to conversations between the girls about their lives, hopes, and dreams.
 Visitors can even go more in-depth about prominent mill workers like poet Lucy Larcom and suffragist Harriet Hanson Robinson.

 Sleepy Hollow Cemetery